ccollicutt/ccollicutt.github.io/_posts/2021-07-30-supply-chain-security-part-1.md

 #### Paketo

 First, what's Paketo?
 I would say that Paketo is a project that uses Buildpacks to provide container images that can run anywhere, including Kubernetes.
-As well they are supporting many runtimes.
-So, for the purposes of this post, we'll use Paketo Buildpacks to build apps.
-I would almost consider Paketo a distribution of usable, community generated buildpacks.
+As well they support many language runtimes.
+I would almost consider Paketo a distribution of modern, well-considered, usable, community generated buildpacks that have taken what buildpacks have done and built upon it, by making them even more composable and modular.

+For the purposes of this post, I'll use Paketo Buildpacks to build apps which target Kubernetes.

 #### Pack